agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 layout: post
 title: "Data Science Interview Practice: Machine Learning Case Study"
 description: >
-  I often get asked how to practice data science interviews, so here is a practice dataset with a set of questions to answer.
-Good luck!
+  A common interview type for data scientists and machine learning engineers is the ML case study.
+Read on for an example of how I solve them!
-image: /files/interview-prep/food_conservation_workers_at_comstock_hall_cornell_1917.jpg
+image: /files/interview-prep/henry_reid_at_his_desk_nasa.jpg
 image_alt: >
-  A black and white photo of four women sitting at desks with typewriters, stacks of papers, and card catalogs.
+  A black and white photo of Henry J.E.
+Reid, Directory of the Langley Aeronautics Laborator, in a suit writing while sitting at a desk.
 categories:
   - career-advice
   - interviewing